 One fascinating early medieval feature is a wooden effigy of a crusading knight, dating to sometime between 1280 and 1320.
 The effigy is wonderfully carved, and shows the knight dressed in full armour, his legs crossed, and his feet on a lion.
 The hollow effigy probably represents a member of the local Tuchet family.

-Also in the south chapel is a 15th century incised marble slab, with the figure of a man and woman side by side.
-The couple is presumed to be that of John and Rose Vernom, parents of John Vernom, whose tonsured alabaster effigy lies in the north chapel.
+Also in the south chapel is a 15th-century incised marble slab, with the figures of a man and woman side by side.
+The couple is presumed to be John and Rose Vernom, parents of John Vernom, whose tonsured alabaster effigy lies in the north chapel.
 The younger Vernom served as rector of Ashwell in 1465 and you can still see traces of gilding paint adhering to the effigy.

-On display is an 18th century clock mechanism.
-It has stood within the church since at least 1890, and was known to have been installed before 1808.
-Records show that from 1813 the clock mechanism was oiled annually at a cost one one shilling.
+On display is an 18th-century clock mechanism.
+It has stood within the church since at least 1890 and was known to have been installed before 1808.
+Records show that from 1813 the clock mechanism was oiled annually at a cost one shilling.